donaldnash1989/pong-game/README.md

 ## Running

-The 'build' folder has everything need to play the game.
+The 'dist' folder has everything need to play the game.
 Just copy the build folder and run the .exe file

 ## Development